lilykriopelle/intermediate-react-react-router/lesson/outline/learning-standards.md

 ### Learning Standard Text

-The `<Route>` component from the `react-router-dom` library creates new "pages" within an application by rendering some UI when its path matches the current URL.
+The `<Route path=''>` component from the `react-router-dom` library creates new "pages" within an application by rendering some UI when its `path` prop matches the current URL.

 Unless specified with the `exact` attribute, all `<Route>` components whose `path` matches the beginning of the current URL will be rendered.